In 1789, there was a mutiny on

 He was officially a lieutenant, working for half the pay of a captain.

-(And that was the source of some of the problems).
+source of some of the problems).

 The men could call him Captain out of respect.